itechf-s/fincz-blog/content/en/tools/sip-calculator/index.md

 The SIP Calculator uses the data you feed-in, for computation of the absolute value of your investment.
 Given below are some of the important steps that you must follow while using it.

-Step 1: Imagine you wish to invest Rs.
+1. Imagine you wish to invest Rs.
 4,000 per month for 10 years.
 The expected rate of return is 10%.
 You need to input these values in the specified boxes, and the calculator gives you the corpus you would earn.

 In this case, you would earn a total corpus of Rs.
 8.3 lakhs.
 If you were to increase the investment amount to Rs.
 5,000, you would earn Rs.
 10.3 lakhs.
 This is how you can tweak the values to see how your investments would turn out.

-Step 2: This step involves the approximate rate of return on your investment.
+2. This step involves the approximate rate of return on your investment.
 It is calculated on the basis of the fund's track record.

-Step 3: This included the tenure of the investment in case of an SIP maturity calculator.
+3. This included the tenure of the investment in case of an SIP maturity calculator.
 You need to decide the time period for which you plan to invest.
 The minimum period in an SIP is six months.
 It is always advised to stay invested for longer periods to gain higher returns.

-Step 4: If you have an ongoing SIP then you need to enter the number of installments you have already
+4. If you have an ongoing SIP then you need to enter the number of installments you have already

 You can use an SIP calculator online.
 You can change the variables more than once to get an idea of your returns.
 The calculator accounts for capital gains and possible inflations as well.